 "Another common physical presentation involves attention and concentration, which logically leads to memory problems," Dr. Gilliland says. "[...]
 If you can’t concentrate and stay present in a conversation, you might end up thinking you have dementia," Dr. Gilliland says.
 It's valid to discuss these worries with a doctor, and a few sessions exploring potential causes may help you find a solution.

 If you come into your doctor's office with complaints about not being able to sleep, chances are they'll discuss with you whether or not you've been experiencing anxiety in your daily life.

 "Perhaps the most common complaint from anxiety are sleep problems," Dr. Gilliland says.
 "It only sounds minor to people that sleep, but disrupted sleep is devastating to our mental health, physical health, performance at work, and things we enjoy."
 Doctors understand how devastating

 insomnia can be, and the right doctor can help you find the treatment you need to finally get some rest.
-Mila Supinskaya Glashchenko/Shutterstock
+4 Aches And Pains Mila Supinskaya Glashchenko/Shutterstock

 General aches and pains can be really impactful to your daily life.
 When patients come in with tension, or complaints of this kind of vague pain, doctors may identify these symptoms as caused by anxiety.

 "It's believed that headache and back pain are some of the most common psychosomatic conditions," Rascotina says.
 So if you have aches and pains with no discernible physical cause, you may be experiencing the physical effects of an anxiety disorder.
 Therapy and medication may be able to help.